floragunncom/search-guard-docs/multitenancy.md

 # Kibana Multitenancy

-**Note: Kibana multitenancy is available for Elasticsearch/Kibana 5.0.2 and above!**

 ## Overview
 Kibana does not support multi tenancy out of the box.
 This means that all stored objects, such as dashboards, visualizations and saved searches are stored in a global Kibana index.